josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐍_Ouroborotic_Violence/🗝️_Politics_Memory_Work/💣_the_cultural_bomb.md

 # 💣 The Cultural Bomb
 **First created:** 2025-09-27 | **Last updated:** 2025-09-27
-*Ngũgĩ wa Thiong’o’s concept of colonial culture as a weapon of erasure*
+*Ngũgĩ wa Thiong’o’s concept of colonial culture as a weapon of erasure.*

 ---